LorenzoRodriguezPerez/ECE445/README.md

 # ECE445
 # Autonomous Sailboat Project - Team 2
 Used STM32duino library and other sensor/module specific libraries.
-All final used code visible in "Final Code" folder.
+All final used code visible in "finalCode."